springernature/frontend-toolkit-utilities/packages/util-cli-reporter/README.md

 reporter.success('description', 'this is my message');
 reporter.success('description', 'this is my message', 'to you');

+reporter.warning('description');
+reporter.warning('description', 'this is my message');
+reporter.warning('description', 'this is my message', 'to you');

 reporter.fail('description');
 reporter.fail('description', 'this is my message');
 reporter.fail('description', 'this is my message', 'to you');